-Past the pupusa and hot dog street stands sits a black box of a bar, with a blazing red “cocktails” sign as its only marker.
+Past the pupusa and hot dog street stands sits a black box of a bar, with a blazing neon sign as its marker.
 Inside is a divey hub for hipsters in bandanas and baseball fans in Dodgers caps to enjoy unpretentious atmosphere while sipping libations.
-The retro hangout is most known for its popular, disco ball–bedecked dance room and cheap drinks.
-Just a fifteen minute walk from Dodger Stadium, there’s no better place to delight in a post-game night out.
+The retro hangout is most known for its popular, disco-ball–bedecked dance room and cheap drinks.
+Just a 15 minute walk from Dodger Stadium, there’s no better place to delight in a post-game night out.

-What better way to celebrate the home team’s win (or mourn their loss) than to stroll ten minutes west of Dodgers stadium and tuck into some authentic Mexican eats?
-El Compadre serves up homemade tortilla chips and salsa that rival any you’ll find south of the border, and their flaming margaritas are a must-try.
-The moody lighting, mouth-watering menu and live Mariachi make the El Compadre experience a spicy one.
-There’s also no better spot to relive the glory (or hash out what went wrong) than the bar here—two big TVs play everything Dodgers-related, and vocal fans hang at the bar with micheladas and lots of opinions.
+What better way to celebrate the home team’s win (or mourn their loss) than to stroll 10 minutes west of Dodger Stadium and tuck into some hearty Mexican eats?
+El Compadre serves house-made tortilla chips and salsa that rival any you’ll find south of the border, and their flaming margaritas are a must-try.
+The moody lighting, mouth-watering menu and live mariachi make the El Compadre experience a spicy one.
+There’s also no better spot to relive the glory (or hash out what went wrong) than the bar here: Two big TVs play everything Dodgers-related, and vocal fans hang at the bar with micheladas and lots of opinions.

-This beer store and bar offers a gigantic selection of brewskies, from West Coast microbrews to rare Belgian ales and small production specialty bottles.
+This beer store and bar offers a gigantic selection of brewskies, from West Coast microbrews to rare Belgian ales and small-production specialty bottles.
 (There’s also wine, and a pretty good little selection, but we rarely see anyone drinking it here.)
-There are refrigerated cases from which you can grab bottles to go, or get one opened at the bar (for a small corkage fee) and hang out with a plethora of Eastside beer nerds and Dodgers blue–bedecked baseball fans.
-There’s also a decent pizza place next door to help you soak up all that delicious booze.
+There are refrigerated cases from which you can grab bottles to-go, or get one opened at the bar (for a small corkage fee) and hang out with a plethora of beer nerds and Dodger-blue–bedecked baseball fans.

-The Boyle Heights taco institution, Guisados, launched its second taqueria in Echo Park back in 2013.
-Snag a table on the outdoor patio or sit inside to watch the kitchen in action as you dig into the mouthwatering tacos ($2.75)—we like the moist tinga de pollo, rich and juicy mole poblano and flavorful cochinita pibil topped with spicy red onions—washed down with refreshingly tart jamaica aqua fresca or creamy, spiced horchata.
+This Boyle Heights taco institution launched its second taqueria in Echo Park back in 2013.
+Snag a table on the outdoor patio or sit inside to watch the kitchen in action as you dig into the mouthwatering tacos (around $2.95 apiece).
+We like the saucy tinga de pollo, the rich and juicy mole poblano, and the flavorful cochinita pibil topped with tart pickled red onions—all washed down with refreshingly tart jamaica aqua fresca or creamy, spiced horchata.
 Can’t decide what to order?
-The six-taco sampler offers two-bite tastes, while spice fanatics can’t miss the chiles toreados—it’s muy caliente.
+The taco sampler offers two-bite tastes, while spice fanatics can’t miss the chiles toreados—muy caliente.

 This is a perfect spot to go post-game if you’re out with clients or a date.
-The cozy, family-owned vibe at Masa matched with a mouth-watering menu of classic Italian and Chicago-style edibles (vegan options too!) turns an average night out to dinner into a hug on the inside and out.
+The cozy, family-owned vibe at Masa matches with a mouth-watering menu of classic Italian and Chicago-style edibles (vegan options too!), turning an average night out to dinner into a hug on the inside and out.
 The Chicago deep dish at Masa of Echo Park is the real deal, folks.
-You’ve got your 2" deep pan, your fresh cornmeal crust, your cheesy sauces and chunky fillings for days.
+You’ve got your two-inch–deep pan, your fresh cornmeal crust, your cheesy sauces and chunky fillings for days.
 Wash down your ’za with a bottle of pinot, and don’t forget dessert.

-This former dive bar brings a little bit more joie de vivre (and upgraded digs) to Echo Park.
-When the bar’s coveted seats (14 in total) are taken and the only two booths in the joint are at capacity, standing room allows for old-fashioned mingling in the fairly small space and a game of pool—get your name on the chalkboard early.
-The drink menu is straightforward—full bar with standard bottle selections—with eight beers on tap, including a brew called the “Glutenator” for gluten-free imbibers.
+This former dive bar brings a little bit more joie de vivre—and upgraded digs—to Echo Park.
+When the bar’s coveted stools are taken and the only booths in the joint are at capacity, standing room allows for old-fashioned mingling in the fairly small space, and a game of pool.
+The drink menu is straightforward—full bar with standard bottle selections—with a handful of beers on tap, including an option or two for gluten-free imbibers.
 If you’re shaking off a Dodgers loss, you’re in luck: Little Joy’s got regular programming in spades, with comedy nights, karaoke, DJ sets and other entertainment to take your mind off the game.